3 Facebook Group Ideas to Grow Your Race Online

 But when it comes to setting one up, many race directors hesitate.
 Where should one being?

-Create a group for participants (past and present)
+1. Create a group for participants

 In any kind of race, there’s so many things participants will want to know and discuss, from training and equipment tips to accommodation and travel options.
 A dedicated Facebook group where they can meet and share thoughts about your event is the best place for this to happen.